Articles related to plant domestication

 A handful of plants were first domesticated by humans at least 12000 years ago.

-Domestication History of Fig Trees - About Archaeology
+Domestication History of Fig Trees - Archaeology - About.com

 Archaeological and botanical investigations lead researchers to believe that figs were the first plant domesticated in the world.